anonymous-df/replication/README.md

 # Readme
-Artifact package for our paper.
+Artifact package.
 This repository includes our data and code.

 ## Environment Preparation